Azure-Samples/java-microservices-asa-standard-lab/docs/01_lab_plan/01_openlab_plan_migrating_to_aks.md

 - Consider how you organize resources in Azure
 - Consider tools for connecting to and managing your Azure environment

-This first challenge will be mainly a conceptual exercise that does not involve deploying any of the application components to Azure.
+This first lab will be mainly a conceptual exercise that does not involve deploying any of the application components to Azure.
 You will run the initial deployment in the next exercise.